Ana-Niko-byte/math-tab-mastery/README.md

 4. Open a terminal within your VSC (or whatever IDE you choose to use).
 5. In the terminal type 'git clone' and paste the URL.
 6. Press Enter - you now have a cloned version of your github repository.

 # Credits
+Some code was taken from CodeAcademy's lovemaths project.
+It is referenced in the relevant areas in the javascript file.
+The code for the progress bar was taken from W3Schools and can be found here: https://www.w3schools.com/howto/howto_js_progressbar.asp
+Stack overflow was occasionally used to double-check functionalities through the entire project.

 # Acknowledgements
+A big thank you to Harry Dhillon who pushed me to incorporate more functionality into the project and encouraged me when I was having a hard time with the project.